Lab321IsOne/AI_Module_SampleCode/README.md

 # InstAI C-Series AI Module Sample Code
-This sample code demonstrates how to communicate with C-Series AI Module in C/C++ on your host.
+This sample code demonstrates how to communicate with InstAI Compact-Series AI Module in C/C++ on your host.

-And currently it's compatible with Raspberry Pi platform and Arduino framework.
+Currently compatible with Raspberry Pi platform and Arduino framework.
 ## Introduction to C-Series AI Module
 InstAI C-Series AI Module provides the following object detection(OD) operation modes:
 1. **Idle Mode (IDLE_MODE)**: When AI Module is in idle state, it would not respond to host even when the interested objects were detected